-Hosting four or fewer chickens (or combination of small animals) in residential districts does not require any special permits per the San Francisco’s Department of Public Health.
-Regulations include the following guidelines and requirements to ensure appropriate compliance:
+Hosting four or fewer chickens (or combination of small animals) in residential districts does not require any special permits, according to the San Francisco’s Department of Public Health.
+Regulations include the following guidelines and requirements to ensure appropriate compliance.

 Photo: Kristine Paulus